September 18, 2025 (9mo ago) — last updated June 24, 2026 (14d ago)

 Can my life path change over time?

-Systems that use birth-date life numbers treat the core number as constant.
-What changes is how you express and interpret that path as you grow—your understanding deepens and your expression becomes more nuanced.
+Life-path systems treat the core number as constant.
+What changes is how you express that path as you grow—your understanding deepens and your expression becomes more nuanced.
+The journey is about mastering the path you’re on, not changing the foundation.
+Use self-discovery journal prompts to apply these insights: Self-Discovery Prompts.

 Ready to gain deeper clarity about your path?
 The Life Purpose App brings Dan Millman’s insights to your fingertips, offering personalized guidance to support your decision-making.
 Download it today: https://lifepurposeapp.com

-How can I stop analysis paralysis?
+Q: How do I stop analysis paralysis?

-How do small tests help with big decisions?
+Q: How do small tests help with big decisions?

 World Economic Forum, The Future of Jobs Report 2023, https://www.weforum.org/reports/the-future-of-jobs-report-2023.